 You can plant collard greens by seed or seedling either in early spring, or late summer.
 Grow collard greens when it’s temperate so they’ll last through the heat of summer or the cold of winter.
 Cool weather makes collards happy, and their flavor improves with a nice winter frost.

 If you’re planting collards in the ground of your garden make sure the soil is full of rich organic material, fertile, and well-draining.
 Always plant this southern crop at least 18 inches apart, and search for a sunny spot.
 If you’re used to growing kale and cabbage, use that experience as your base for collard greens growing.
-Collard greens grow well in grow bags, containers, raised beds — you name it.
+Collard greens grow well in grow bags (we recommend Root Pouch), containers, raised beds — you name it.
 They are a hardy member of the cabbage family that will thrive in almost any area with the right care.
 You can grow them easily from seed or via transplant.

 To plant collard green seeds, create rows in your garden bed about 30 inches apart.
 This width prevents wilts and mildews that can ruin your plant.
 Plant collard greens ¼ to ⅛ inch deep in loose soil in early spring after the danger of the last frost has passed, or in late summer 6 weeks before the first frost.
 Plant one to two seeds per 6 to 8 inches.
 Once they’ve grown true leaves, thin the seedlings to about 18 inches apart.
 You can easily divide seedlings and plant them elsewhere.
 The same goes in a grow bag or container.
 Seeds can also be planted indoors.